Factors to Consider Before Buying in a Homeowners Association

 The Pros and Cons of HOAs

-• Helps maintain property values by enforcing community standards.
+- Helps preserve property values by enforcing community standards and maintaining common areas.

-• Provides access to shared amenities like pools, clubhouses, and walking trails.
+- Provides access to shared amenities like fitness centers, tennis courts, pools, and walking trails.

 1. Not All HOAs Are Created Equal